-In addition to the faculty, others who may come to play key roles in your time at Wellesley may be some of our Cultural Advisors, the Class Deans who work with upper-class students, members of our health and counseling services, members of our Religious and Spiritual Life group, and the staff of the Center for Work and Service.
+In addition to the faculty, others who may come to play key roles in your time at Wellesley may be some of our Assistant Deans of Intercultural Education, the Class Deans who work with upper-class students, members of our health and counseling services, members of our Religious and Spiritual Life group, and the staff of the Center for Work and Service.
 Look out for opportunities to interact with these offices as the year goes on.

 Finally, some of the most important people you will meet will be the other members of your class, along with all the other students on campus.
 The friendships you make here, and the experiences you share with other students inside and outside the classrooms, will be the true foundations of your lives after college.
 Collaborating with the people in these groups with whom you most deeply connect is the best strategy for success at college and beyond.